SophieU/SophieU/source/about/index.md

-Codecov:Group,merge,archive and compare coverage reports Code Climate:Autoomated code review for technical debt and test coverage Better Code Hub:A shared Definition of Done for code quality
+Codecov:Group,merge,archive and compare coverage reports Code Climate:Autoomated code review for technical debt and test coverage Better Code Hub:A shared Definition of Done for code quality Coveralls:Ensure that new code is fully covered,and see coverage treends emerge.Works with any CI services